mbecker (at) email.unc.edu

 Ph.D.
 2000, University of California, Los Angeles

-Misha Becker’s main area of interest is psycholinguistics and first language acquisition, in particular the acquisition of syntax in children.
-Her research deals mainly with the development of functional structure (e.g. inflection and finiteness) in child grammar, and her current work focuses on the acquisition of raising verbs (e.g. ‘seem’) and raising constructions.
-Her other interests include cognitive development, learnability theory, and computational models of language acquisition.
+Misha Becker’s main area of interest is first language acquisition, in particular the acquisition of syntax in children.
+Her research deals mainly with the development of functional structure (e.g. inflection and finiteness) in child grammar, and children’s use of argument structure in learning the meanings of abstract verbs and adjectives.
+She has recently begun to work on the acquisition of endangered languages and the process of language revitalization, in particular regarding Eastern Cherokee, a severely endangered language spoken in western North Carolina.
+Her other interests include cognitive development (including emotion cognition and emotion vocabulary), learnability theory, and computational models of language acquisition.

 davidmm (at) unc.edu